ric2b/Vivaldi-browser/chromium/tools/gn/docs/language.md

 inputs for custom target types, and to automatically remove files from the `sources` variable (see `gn help set_sources_assignment_filter`).

 They are like simple regular expressions.
-See `gn help patterns` for more.
+See `gn help label_pattern` for more.

 ### Executing scripts